mcmcs/ForeComp/README.md

 # ForeComp

-This is a repo for ForeComp package.
-ForeComp ...
+This package generates a size-power tradeoff plot for a given Diebold-Mariano test.

 ## Install latest version from GitHub
 ```R